What is Data Extraction?

 1.2: Qualitative data (Quality of Study) or risk of bias data

 Having the same or similar types of data does not mean that we should combine them.
-Combining very low quality studies (apples) with high quality studies (oranges) cannot give us interpretable results.
-It is the same if we only find and combine low quality studies hoping to see a miracle: garbage in, garbage out – the quality of the meta-analysis depends on the quality of the studies included in meta-analysis.
+Combining very low-quality studies (apples) with high-quality studies (oranges) cannot give us interpretable results.
+It is the same if we only find and combine low-quality studies, hoping to see a miracle: garbage in, garbage out – the quality of the meta-analysis depends on the quality of the studies included in the meta-analysis.

 1.2.1: Sensitivity Analysis